 Wykham Park Farm Shop, Banbury, OX16 9UP

 (A361 towards Chipping Norton from Banbury Town Centre.
 After 1 mile, turn left at cross-roads signed Bodicote.
 Farm shop is 1/4 mile on the left hand side.)

 Tel.
 01295 262235, Email [email protected]

 Specialize in asparagus (the season ends mid June and they are open 7 days during it) and their own lamb, beef, sausages, potatoes and paeonies, plus other seasonal veg.
 Shop generally open Mon - Sat 8.30am - 5.30pm; Sun 10am-1pm.

-If you want to bypass the conventional supermarket approach to organics (unripe produce from faraway lands at exorbitant prices), and can't make it to the Gloucester Green Farmers' Market (see above - limited organic produce available) or Wolvercote Farmers' Market (every Sunday, 10.30-1, Wolvercote First School - breakfasts available!) or Sandy Lane Farm Market in Tiddington (Thursdays 2-6pm), or East Oxford Farmers' Market (also see above) you may wish to try one of the following delivery options.
+If you want to bypass the conventional supermarket approach to organics (unripe produce from faraway lands at exorbitant prices), and can't make it to one of the Farmers' Markets or Farm Shops mentioned above you may wish to try one of the following delivery options.